tylerdr/sprinter-website/src/pages/about/index.md

     belief that developing a relationship with our clients is just as important as developing the software.
 We believe many businesses are tapping into only a small portion of their potential.
-Our goal is to introduce new and available technology that bridges the gap between your current struggles and the technology that will resolve them.
+Our goal is to introduce new and available technology that solves problems while optimizing overall workflow.
+    We are result-oriented and will do whatever it takes to ensure the growth of your company.
 whySlide:
   header: Why We Do It
-  slide1: >-
+  slide1: >
     We do it because we believe technology is the key to unlocking human potential.
 Maintaining a clear "why" is just as important to us as the work we do.
 By centering our business around our core beliefs, we are able to focus our attention toward your company's specific needs.
 Through pairing capable workers with modern software, your company will notice an increase in overall productivity, a healthier work environment, and employees achieving their optimal value within the business.
+In bettering your business, we are in return bettering the lives of the people who work there.
+    That is why we put our heart and soul into what we do, and take great pride in the results we are able to achieve.
-  slide2: >-
+  slide2: >+
-    Our unique set of expertise offers your business three benefits through the power of one.
+    We specialize in technology consulting, process improvement, and personalized software development.
+This unique set of expertise offers your business three benefits through the power of one.
 We deliver you more time, money, and freedom through implementing effective modern technology into your current workflow.
-Through taking the time to study how your business operates, we are able to recommend only the best software solutions that help you meet your future goals.
+By taking the time to study how your business operates, we are able to recommend only the best software solutions that help you meet your future goals.

   slide3: >-
-    We specialize in technology consulting, process improvement, and personalized software development.
     Sprinter recognizes that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.
 Our mission is to design software that allows employees to focus their time on the important tasks by minimizing daily monotonous work.
+We’re here to deliver you the technological edge that your business needs.
 blockquotes:
   a: >-
     As the technology evolves, so do we, but more importantly so does your business.
+  b: ' Sprinter recognizes that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.'
-  b: >-
+  c: >-
     With only your specific needs in mind, we are able to design a detailed course of action tailored to fit your company.
-  c: >-
-    Sprinter recognizes that every business has their own unique set of hurdles and challenges, that’s why we mold the software around what you need at any given time.
 ---